Jose Canseco: Texas Rangers (1992–1994)

 On August 31, 1992, in the bottom of the first inning of a game vs the Baltimore Orioles, and while Canseco was in the on-deck circle, the A's traded him to the Texas Rangers for Rubén Sierra, Jeff Russell, Bobby Witt, and cash.
 At the moment of the trade, Canseco was batting .243 with 22 home runs and 72 RBIs in 97 games, and the A's were leading the American League West Division by 6.5 games.
 The Oakland front office was looking to fortify their pitching down the stretch.
 A's general manager Sandy Alderson announced the trade while the Athletics were still playing the Orioles that night.
 The trade caught Canseco, the fans, the media, and people throughout Major League Baseball all by surprise, as Canseco was considered at the time the best player in baseball, but was also the most scrutinized.
-From 1986 until the date of the trade no other player had hit more home runs (226) in the major leagues.
+From 1986 until the date of the trade, no other player had hit more home runs (226) in the major leagues.
 In Texas, Canseco joined Latino stars Rafael Palmeiro, Juan González, and Iván Rodríguez.
 He had a good start with the Rangers, hitting .367 (11-for-30) with 3 home runs and 11 RBIs in his first 8 games, but had only 6 hits and one home run in his last 43 at-bats, averaging .140.
-Despite missing nearly 50 games to injuries and the trade to the Rangers, Canseco managed to hit 26 home runs (9th in the AL) and had 87 runs batted in, playing 115 games in 1992 for the Athletics and the Rangers.

-From 1986 until the end of 1992 Canseco's 230 home runs were the most by any major league player in that span.
+Despite missing nearly 50 games to injuries and the trade to the Rangers, Canseco managed to hit 26 home runs (7th in the AL) and had 87 runs batted in, playing 115 games in 1992 for the Athletics and the Rangers.
+From 1985, the year he debuted with the A's, until the end of 1992, Canseco's 235 home runs were the most by any major league player.
+At the end of the 1992 season, the Oakland A's would go on to lose the American League Championship Series to the Toronto Blue Jays 4 games to 2.
+Since winning the 1990 ALCS, the A's would not win a playoff series for another 16 seasons.